Properties and comparison of some Kriging sub-model aggregation methods: Introduction

+\did{Benchmarks of different spatial interpolation methods are also of importance, in particular when dealing with big data.
+Among recent ones, a general benchmark on some other methods applicable with big data can be found in \cite{heaton2019case}. \nicolas{It is worth noting that \NK{} often appears among the two or three best competitors (typically among around 12 methods) in the numerical studies that include it into the benchmark} \citep{rulliere2018nested, liu2018generalized, he2019query, liu2020, van2020cluster}. \nicolas{These good empirical performances are supported by the theoretical properties of \NK{} which guaranty some} optimal performances under a correct estimation of the underlying hyperparameters and under stationarity. }

+\nicolas{This paper provides additional theoretical insights into aggregation methods, with an emphasis on \NK{} \citep{rulliere2018nested}.
+A distinction is introduced between aggregation techniques that only rely on the conditional variances $v_1(x),...,v_p(x)$ of the sub-models (such as products of expert and Bayesian committee machines), and the ones, like \NK{}, where the aggregation accounts for the covariance between the sub-models.
+As shown in Proposition~\ref{prop:non:consistency}, techniques based only on the sub-model variances can lead to inconsistent estimators of $Y(x)$} \fb{in the infill (fixed-domain) asymptotic setting \citep{Cre1993,stein2012interpolation}}. \nicolas{On the other hand, Proposition~\ref{prop:consistency} guaranties the consistency, again in the infill (fixed-domain) asymptotic setting,} of the \NK{} predictor.
+In addition, the \NK{} predictor can be interpreted as an exact conditional expectation, for a slightly different Gaussian process prior.

+\nicolas{Furthermore, the paper introduces two extensions of the \NK{} methodology which broaden the use cases where the approach can be applied.
+The first one is to make \NK{} amenable to observation noise corrupting the measurements (the initial exposition in \citet{rulliere2018nested} focused on the noiseless setting).
+The second is to generalise the method to universal Kriging, where the Gaussian process prior includes an unknown mean function that must be estimated.
+Note that both generalisations result in similar storage or computational requirements as the original approach.}

-The rest of the paper is organized as follows.
-In Section \ref{section:non:consistency}, we introduce aggregation techniques based solely on the conditional variances, and present the non-consistency result.
-In Section \ref{section:rulliere} we introduce the aggregation method of \cite{rulliere17nested}, give its consistency property, show how it can be interpreted as an exact conditional expectation and provide the bounds discussed above.
-Concluding remarks are given in Section \ref{section:conclusion}.
-The proofs of the consistency and non-consistency results are postponed to the appendix.
+The structure of the article is as follows.
+Section~\ref{section:non:consistency} introduces covariance-free aggregation techniques and present the non-consistency result.
+Section~\ref{section:rulliere} summarizes the aggregation method of \citet{rulliere2018nested}, gives its consistency property, shows how it can be interpreted as an exact conditional expectation and provides some error bounds for the \NK{} approximation.
+It also provides a numerical illustration of the consistency and inconsistency properties shown in this paper.
+Section~\ref{section:impact:clustering} studies the impact of the assignment of the observation points to the sub-models. \nicolas{Finally, Sect.~\ref{section:extensions} provides} \fb{the extensions to measurement errors and universal Kriging} \nicolas{and concluding remarks are given in Sect.~\ref{section:conclusion}}. \nicolas{For the sake of the clarity of the exposition,} most of the proofs are postponed to the appendix.